 — Faculty/Administrator at a Bay Area Independent School

-The fall of Eighth Grade will include shadow visits, open houses, and for most, testing.
-Our Eighth Graders take a seminar class that focuses on interview skills, SSAT prep (using Test Innovators), essay writing, application timelines, class discussions about shadow visits, and how to make informed decisions in the spring.
+The fall of 8th Grade will include shadow visits, open houses, and for many, testing.
+Our 8th Graders take a seminar class that focuses on interview skills, SSAT prep (using Test Innovators), essay writing, application timelines, class discussions about shadow visits, and how to make informed decisions in the spring.
 We strongly suggest our families consider the full range of high schools: public, charter, parochial, and independent day schools, as well as boarding schools.
 At SFS, we work closely with families to ensure that our students enroll at the school where they will thrive.
 Our alumni arrive at high school prepared, enthusiastic, and ready to take on new challenges.

 SFS Alumni currently attend the following high schools:

 Marin / East Bay /